Indonesia Asks Apple, Google to Block Temu

 In Indonesia, 99 percent of businesses are small, and Indonesia is the biggest e-commerce market in the region.
 Thailand, the second largest, saw Temu launch in July.

-Authorities say they have not yet seen transactions by Indonesians on the Temu app, and the move is a preemptive one.
+Authorities say they have not yet seen transactions by Indonesians on the Temu app and that the move is a preemptive one.

-The minister added that it would oppose any Temu plans to enter the Indonesian market through investment as well.
+The minister noted that the ministry would oppose any Temu plans to enter the Indonesian market through investment as well.
 When Indonesia last year forced China-based ByteDance and its app TikTok to close its e-commerce function in the country, TikTok instead agreed to buy a majority stake in Indonesian e-commerce company GoTo to stay in the market.

 Indonesia formally asked to join the Trans-Pacific trade pact last month, which is made up of Australia, Brunei, Canada, Chile, Japan, Malaysia, Mexico, New Zealand, Peru, Singapore, the UK, and Vietnam—a group of Pacific Rim countries that notably excludes China.

-Countries have increasingly put up trade barriers against China, citing the CCP’s “predatory“ pricing tactics meant to put global competitors out of business.
+Countries have increasingly put up trade barriers against China, citing the CCP’s “predatory“ pricing tactics that are meant to put global competitors out of business.

 Reuters contributed to this report.